 You Won’t Ruin Each Other’s Lives Arguing Over The Same Artist

-If somebody doesn’t like your favourite Elliott Smith song because they don’t like Elliott Smith, then you have to accept that because logic deems it reasonable.
-If somebody doesn’t like your favourite Elliott Smith song but are themselves a massive Elliott Smith fan, then how the fuck are you supposed to deal with that?
+If somebody doesn’t like your favorite Elliott Smith song because they don’t like Elliott Smith, then you have to accept that because logic deems it reasonable.
+If somebody doesn’t like your favorite Elliott Smith song but are themselves a massive Elliott Smith fan, then how the fuck are you supposed to deal with that?
 What do you mean “Between The Bars” isn’t his finest work?
-Are you pissed?
+Are you high?
 I can’t count the amount of times I have had kitchen appliance-wielding arguments with someone as a result of conflicting perspectives on Kurt Cobain’s biographical information.
 Better to just avoid that situation completely by dating someone whose knowledge of grunge begins and ends with Puddle of Mudd.

-But what if all your favourite artists are some of the biggest on the planet?
+But what if all your favorite artists are some of the biggest on the planet?
 There can’t possibly be anybody left out there who has never listened to Yeezus, right?
 Wrong.
 I recently got to introduce somebody to Drake.
 I know.
 Take a minute to imagine a life without Drake.
 Now take a minute to imagine listening to Drake for the first time.
 Now imagine how grateful you would be to the person who brought Drake into your life.
 Speaking as that person, it’s a great position to be in.
 I feel like a real life Jesus who has miraculously turned music into even better music.

 Have you ever made a mixtape?
 It’s really fun.
-The beginnings of relationships are great because they include that bit where you get to swap all your favourite songs and discuss them at length afterwards.
-You spend time and effort picking all these tracks that reveal aspects of your personality the other party hasn’t come to hate yet, whilst also not-so-subtly telling them how much you want to make-out to Mallrats on mute.
+The beginnings of relationships are great because they include that bit where you get to swap all your favorite songs and discuss them at length afterwards.
+You spend time and effort picking all these tracks that reveal aspects of your personality the other party hasn’t come to hate yet, whilst also not-so-subtly telling them how much you want to make out to Mallrats on mute.
 You learn a little something about them, they learn a little something about you, everybody grows and develops as human beings and we all move one step closer to world peace.